-Since the early 1970s, the National Assessment of Educational Progress (NAEP) has monitored student performance in mathematics and reading through long-term trend (LTT) assessments.
+Since the 1970s, the National Assessment of Educational Progress (NAEP) has monitored student performance in mathematics and reading through long-term trend (LTT) assessments.
 These assessments measure students’ educational progress over long time periods to look for and monitor trends in performance.
 Results from the LTT assessments are based on nationally representative samples of 9-, 13-, and 17-year olds.

 Unlike the main NAEP assessments, which develop assessment instruments that reflect current educational content and assessment methodology, measuring trends in student achievement over time requires that LTT assessments remain consistent.